 - 12. Professional Conduct.
 Vendors, Procurement Professionals, and Elected Officials shall maintain high standards of honesty, integrity, and impartiality throughout the solicitation and contracting process, and shall conduct all contract and solicitation-related activities in accordance with any governing laws, regulations, and this Code of Ethics. - 13.
 Responsibility.
 Vendors, Procurement Professionals, and Elected Officials must ensure that they, along with their agents, representatives, employees, and other representative individuals or entities, conduct themselves in compliance with this Code of Ethics to the best of their ability.
 Lack of knowledge will not be considered a defense to a violation of the Code of Ethics. - 14.
 Duty to Report.
 It is the duty and obligation of Vendors, Procurement Professionals, and Elected Officials to report any potential or suspected Code of Ethics violations, whether personal or by a third party, to the County Purchasing Director or to the Civil Division of the County District Attorney's Office.
 Your report should include a reference to the Active Solicitation number at issue (if applicable).
-To report a potential violation by mail, send any relevant information to the Purchasing Director at 509 Main Street, 6th Floor, Room 623, Dallas, TX 75202 or to the District Attorney's Office, Civil Division at 411 Elm St., 5th floor, Dallas, TX 75202.
-You can also report by visiting any of the offices above, calling the Purchasing Office at (214) 653-7431 or the District Attorney's Office at 214-653-7358, or emailing the Purchasing Director at Daniel.Garza@dallascounty.org.
+To report a potential violation by mail, send any relevant information to the Purchasing Director at 500 Elm Street, 5th Floor, Room 5500, Dallas, TX 75202 or to the District Attorney's Office, Civil Division at 500 Elm St., 6th floor, Dallas, TX 75202.
+You can also report by visiting any of the offices above, calling the Purchasing Director at Michael.Frosch@dallascounty.org.
 If you become aware of a potential or suspected violation and fail to report it, you may be subject to discipline under this Section. - 15.
 Protest Procedures.
 Vendors aggrieved in connection with a specific solicitation, evaluation, or the award of any bid, purchase order, or contract, may formally protest to the Purchasing Director only if the Vendor has reason to believe that, with respect to a specific solicitation, (a) there was a material violation of state or federal statutory requirements, County Purchasing Department rules and regulations, or this Code of Ethics (including the Restricted Contact Period), or (b) the procurement process gave an unfair advantage or unfair disadvantage to one or more Vendors.
 Procurement processes that may give an unfair advantage or disadvantage to one or more Vendors include, but are not limited to, the following: